 While the City has expended considerable funds to rectify pressure issues in Southeast Shreveport, city-wide issues of aged and undersized water mains remain.
 These issues present the City with continual repairs when these mains fail.
-This was highlighted with the recent cold weather event that left portions of the City temporarily without water as crews worked tirelessly to repair over 172 water main breaks in a week.
 Not only do water main breaks provide an inconvenience to customers, but they cost the City millions per year in emergency repairs as well as lost water.
-DOS has estimated that approximately \$150 million is needed to bring the water distribution system up to current standards and levels of reliable service.
+The Department of Engineering and Environmental Services has estimated that approximately \$150 million is needed to bring the water distribution system up to current standards and levels of reliable service.